andy-byers/CalicoDB/doc/design.md

 If less than 4 bytes are released back to the node, there will not be enough room to store the intrusive list information.
 In this case, the memory region becomes a fragment.
 The total size of all fragments on a page is kept in the node header.
-When a free blocks is created, an attempt is made to merge it with an adjacent free block, consuming intervening fragments if possible.
+When a free block is created, an attempt is made to merge it with an adjacent free block, consuming intervening fragments if possible.
 Note that fragments are only created when only part of a free block is used to fulfill an allocation, and less than 4 bytes are left over.
 Cell headers are padded to 4 bytes, so the smallest possible cell will become a free block.